riordanalfredo/personal-blog/app/content/blog/hcai-text-to-image-journey/index.md

 **Tools**: ChatGPT Image Creator, Bing Image Creator, Midjourney, DALL-E, Nightcafe.

-### **Q4: High Human Control, High AI Automation**
+### **Q4: High Human Control, High Computer Automation**

 The final quadrant represents true collaboration between human creativity and AI capabilities.
 Here, users actively guide the process by fine-tuning parameters and making manual adjustments to achieve highly customised results.

 Recently, I have focused my efforts on this collaborative approach.
 With limited hand-drawing skills, I’ve learned about different models/checkpoints, prompt best practices, and parameter tweaking.
 I use [Stable Diffusion’s AUTOMATIC1111 interface](https://github.com/AUTOMATIC1111/stable-diffusion-webui), offering a robust platform for creative exploration.

 My current favourite is the Juggernaut model, and I follow this prompting guide [https://learn.rundiffusion.com/prompting-guide-for-juggernaut-x/](https://learn.rundiffusion.com/prompting-guide-for-juggernaut-x/).
 Additionally, I’ve discovered that incorporating LoRAs can adjust styles and subjects within the images effectively.
 Key parameters I utilise include **sampling steps**, **CFG scales**, and the **inPainting** feature, along with extensions like **ControlNet** and **Regional Prompter**.

-Here is my favourite setting:
-Sampling Method: DPM++ 2M SDE Karras
-Sampling Steps: 30-40
-CFG Scale: 3-6 (less is a bit more realistic)
+My setting: Sampling Method: DPM++ 2M SDE Karras | Sampling Steps: 30-40 | CFG Scale: 3-6 (less is a bit more realistic).

 I am currently advancing it further by using [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which offers a node-based interface giving more control.
 It is slightly more complex but enjoyable to learn.
 Additionally, I always apply final touches in GIMP (similar to Adobe Photoshop) to enhance art that I really like.
 Collaborating with GenAI at this level has allowed me to create designs that feel uniquely mine while leveraging the power of AI.

-**Tools:** Stable Diffusion (with AUTOMATIC1111 Web UI or ComfyUI), ControlNet for precise control over image composition, LoRAs for custom styles or subjects.
+**Tools:** Stable Diffusion (with AUTOMATIC1111 Web UI or ComfyUI), ControlNet for precise control over image composition, LoRAs for custom styles or subjects, Midjourney and DALL-E with their extra paremeters and prompting best practices.

 ![Generative art steps in HCAI framework](hcai-genAi.jpg)